CalebFunderburk/Potential-Enigma/README.md

 ### User Story

-As a web developer looking for a way to create a high quiality README.md file, I would like an application that accepts my user input to display it in Markdown in a sleek way.
+As a web developer looking for a way to create a high quiality README.md file, I would like an application that accepts my user input to generate a sleek Markdown file.
 When I run the application, I am presented with a series of prompts that ask me for information regarding the project I am working on.
 Once the prompts have been answered, I can view my generated README.md file in the dist folder of my project.

 ### Features